Prag8855/aab/content/guides/work-visa.md

 To get a work visa, you need...[^18]

 - [ ] **A job offer**
-    You must [find a job](/guides/find-a-job-in-berlin) before you apply for the work visa.[^15]
+    You must [find a job](/guides/find-a-job-in-berlin) before you apply for the work visa.[^15] It can be a short-term or part-time job.
+It can be a remote job.
+You must be an employee, not a freelancer.
 - [ ] **A fair salary**
-    There is no minimum salary, but your salary must be reasonable.[^42] You must have the same salary as Germans with a similar job.[^32] - [Compare your salary](/guides/salaries-in-germany)
+    There is no minimum salary, but you can't be underpaid.[^42] You must earn as much as Germans who have a similar job.[^32] - [Compare your salary](/guides/salaries-in-germany)
-- [ ] **Qualifications for your job**
+- [ ] **Qualifications for this job**
     You must know how to do your job.
 For example, to get a programming job, you must know how to program.
 - [ ] **Permission to do this job**
-    If you need a permit or special qualifications to do your job, you must have them.[^12] For example, doctors, engineers and lawyers need special qualifications.
-Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to see what your job requires.
+    You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your job](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)

-If you are **not** a citizen of {{ BESCHV_26_COUNTRIES }}, you must have...[^48]
+If you are **not** a citizen of {{ BESCHV_26_COUNTRIES }}, you must have...[^38]

-- [ ] **Vocational training**
+- [ ] **Vocational training** or a **university degree**
-    This means that you received professional training to do this job.
-Your training must be [recognised by the *Agentur für Arbeit*](#get-your-education-recognised).
+    You must be trained to do this job.
+Your education or training must be [recognised by the *Agentur für Arbeit*](#get-your-education-recognised).
 It must be equivalent to 2 years of training in Germany.
+If you have a university degree, try to get a [[Blue Card]]; it's better.

 If you are **not** a citizen of {{ BESCHV_26_1_COUNTRIES }}, you must have...[^49]

 - [ ] **An employer in Germany**
-    You must work for a German employer, or an employer with an office in Germany.[^30]
+    Your employer must have an office in Germany, even it it's a remote job.[^30]

 If you are over 45 years old, you must have...[^43]